-The information required by this item is incorporated herein by reference to the Company's definitive Proxy Statement for its annual meeting of shareholders to be filed with the Commission pursuant to Regulation 14A.
+The information required by this item is incorporated herein by reference to the Company's Form 10-K/A (Amendment No. 2).

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management $\,$
+Security Ownership of Certain Beneficial Owners and Management

-The information required by this item is incorporated herein by reference to the Company's definitive Proxy Statement for its annual meeting of shareholders to be filed with the Commission pursuant to Regulation 14A.
+The information required by this item is incorporated herein by reference to the Company's Form 10-K/A (Amendment No. 2).

 Item 13.
-Certain Relationships and Related Transactions The information required by this item is incorporated
+Certain Relationships and Related Transactions

-The information required by this item is incorporated herein by reference to the Company's definitive Proxy Statement for its annual meeting of shareholders to be filed with the Commission pursuant to Regulation 14A.
+The information required by this item is incorporated herein by reference to the Company's Form 10-K/A (Amendment No. 2).

 Item 14.
-Exhibits, Financial Statements, Schedules and Reports on Form $8\text{-}\mathrm{K}$
+Exhibits, Financial Statements, Schedules and Reports on Form 8-K

-(a) (1) Financial Statements Page No
+(a) (1) Financial Statements

-Report of Independent Public Accountants 50

-Simon DeBartolo Group, L.P.
-Consolidated Balance Sheets as of December 31, 1997 and 1996 51

-Simon DeBartolo Group, L.P.
-Consolidated Statements of Operations for the years ended December 31, 1997, 1996 and 1995 52

-Simon DeBartolo Group, L.P.
-Consolidated Statements of Changes in Partners' Equity for the years ended December 31, 1997, 1996 and 1995 53

-Simon DeBartolo Group, L.P.
-Consolidated Statements of Cash Flows for the years ended December 31, 1997, 1996 and 1995 54
+Report of Independent Public Accountants Simon DeBartolo Group, L.P.
+Consolidated Balance Sheets as of December 31, 1997 and 1996 Simon DeBartolo Group, L.P.
+Consolidated Statements of Operations for the years ended December 31, 1997, 1996 and 1995 Simon DeBartolo Group, L.P.
+Consolidated Statements of Changes in Partners' Equity for the years ended December 31, 1997, 1996 and 1995 Simon DeBartolo Group, L.P.
+Consolidated Statements of Cash Flows for the years ended December 31, 1997, 1996 and 1995

-Notes to Financial Statements 55
+Notes to Financial Statements

 (2) Financial Statement Schedules

-Report of Independent Public Accountants 77

-Schedule III $\$ Schedule of Real Estate and Accumulated Depreciation 78

-Notes to Schedule III 82
+Report of Independent Public Accountants Schedule III - Schedule of Real Estate and Accumulated Depreciation Notes to Schedule III

 (3) Exhibits

 The Exhibit Index attached hereto is hereby incorporated by reference to this Item.
-83